mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 because a program is designed for older teenage Venturer Scouts, doesn't mean it can't be done by Joey Scouts (and sometimes done better!).
 There are exceptions;
-Cub Scouts don't drive like Rover Scouts, but the program can be adjusted to suit the needs of the inidividual - what could be more inclusive?
+Cub Scouts don't drive like Rover Scouts, but the program can be adjusted to suit the needs of the individual - what could be more inclusive?

 Then comes the STEM program area.
 Anyone who has done anything with Tech and young people will appreciate the level of logistical planning that is required to support